Major 7.5-magnitude earthquake strikes Papua New Guinea

-Sydney, Feb 25, 2018 (AFP) - - A 7.5-magnitude earthquake struck Papua New Guinea early Monday, US seismologists said, but no tsunami warning was issued.
+Sydney, Feb 25, 2018 (AFP) - - A powerful 7.5-magnitude earthquake struck Papua New Guinea early Monday, with unconfirmed reports of blackouts and damage to buildings, officials said.

-The quake's epicentre was around 90 kilometres (55 miles) south of Porgera in Enga province, according to USGS, and hit at a depth of 35 kilometres.
+The quake's epicentre was around 90 kilometres (55 miles) south of Porgera in Enga province, according to the US Geological Survey, and hit at a depth of 35 kilometres.

+The quake hit PNG's mountainous interior and US scientists said there was no tsunami threat.

+Felix Taranu, a seismologist at the Geophysical Observatory in the capital Port Moresby said the quake was felt strongly at Mount Hagen, some 168 kilometres away.

+"It will take some time to get assessment teams out there and get a clear picture of what's happening," he said.

+The quake's epicentre is in rugged terrain about 612 kilometres north-west of Port Moresby.

-USGS said some casualties and damage were possible and recent earthquakes in the area had caused tsunamis and landslides.
+USGS said some casualties and damage were possible and recent earthquakes in the area had caused landslides.

 It said homes in the region were "a mix of vulnerable and earthquake resistant construction".